-The distribution and sale of the Bonds shall be undertaken by the Joint Lead Underwriters and Bookrunners who shall sell and distribute the Bonds to third party buyers/investors.
-Nothing herein shall limit the rights of the Joint Lead Underwriters and Bookrunners from purchasing the Bonds for their own respective accounts should there be any unsold Bonds after the Offer Period.
-[The Joint Lead Underwriters and Bookrunners have appointed [•] as Co-Lead Underwriter and [•] as Selling Agent.
-For the Offer of the Bonds, the Co-Lead Underwriter and the Selling Agent will each receive a selling fee from the Joint Lead Underwriters and Bookrunners.
-The distribution and sale of the Bonds by the Co-Lead Underwriter and the Selling Agent will be strictly limited to their respective proprietary accounts only, which shall include their own retail customer base, trust department (if any), subsidiaries, and affiliates.
-The appointment of the Co-Lead Underwriter and the Selling Agent does not affect in any way the firm commitment of the Joint Lead Underwriters and Bookrunners to Ayala Land for the full amount of the Bonds in the Offer, as described above.]
+The distribution and sale of the Bonds shall be undertaken by the Underwriters who shall sell and distribute the Bonds to third party buyers/investors.
+Nothing herein shall limit the rights of the Underwriters from purchasing the Bonds for their own respective accounts should there be any unsold Bonds after the Offer Period.
+The distribution and sale of the Bonds by the Co-Lead Underwriter [and the Selling Agent] will be strictly limited to their respective proprietary accounts only, which shall include their own retail customer base, trust department (if any), subsidiaries, and affiliates.